 Green Spring is a tiny town located in the state of West Virginia.
 With a population of 250 people and just one neighborhood, Green Spring is the 241st largest community in West Virginia.
 Much of the housing stock in Green Spring was built prior to World War II, making it one of the older and more historic towns in the country.

-Green Spring is a blue-collar town, with 64.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Green Spring is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Green Spring who work in office and administrative support (35.06%), sales jobs (0.00%), and personal care services (0.00%).
+Because occupations involving physical labor dominate the local economy, Green Spring is generally considered to be a blue-collar town.
+45.68% of the Green Spring workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Green Spring is a town of construction workers and builders, managers, and sales and office workers.
+There are especially a lot of people living in Green Spring who work in business and financial occupations (20.99%), office and administrative support (19.75%), and healthcare (13.58%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Green Spring has relatively fewer families with younger children, and/or college students.
 Combined, this makes Green Spring a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Green Spring in 2022 was $24,551, which is lower middle income relative to West Virginia and the nation.
-This equates to an annual income of $98,204 for a family of four.
+The per capita income in Green Spring in 2022 was $27,632, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $110,528 for a family of four.
+However, Green Spring contains both very wealthy and poor people as well.

 The people who call Green Spring home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Green Spring residents report their race to be White.
 Important ancestries of people in Green Spring include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.